cbueker-it/cbueker-it/README.md

 - Structured Troubleshooting
 - Technical Documentation

 My GitHub profile is a collection of documented projects that demonstrate both my technical skills and the investigative process that I go through.
-This is a space that shows my technical understanding and how I solve real-world technology problems.
+This is a space that documents my technical understanding and how I solve real-world technology problems.

 **Computer Science and Information Technology** | Independent Technical Study